pism/pism/doc/sphinx/practical-usage.rst

 Signals, to control a running PISM model
 ----------------------------------------

 Ice sheet model runs sometimes take a long time, so the state of a run may need checking.
 Sometimes the run needs to be stopped, but with the possibility of restarting.
 PISM implements these behaviors using "signals" from the POSIX standard, included in Linux and most flavors of Unix.
-Table tab-signals_ summarizes how PISM responds to signals.
+Table :numref:`tab-signals` summarizes how PISM responds to signals.
 A convenient form of ``kill``, for Linux users, is ``pkill`` which will find processes by executable name.
 Thus "``pkill -USR1 pismr``" might be used to send all PISM processes the same signal, avoiding an explicit list of |pid|.

 .. list-table:: Signalling running PISM processes.  "|pid|" stands for list of all identifiers of the PISM processes.
    :name: tab-signals